homorunner/mcpmark-notion/tasks/filesystem/desktop/timeline_extraction/description.md

-# Desktop2 2024 Time Extraction Task
+# Desktop 2024 Time Extraction Task

 Read all the files under current path, extract every time/plan information that clearly indicates 2024, and integrate them into a list and create a file in main directory called `timeline.txt`.
 Write the timeline in the file in the following format.